nodemcu/nodemcu-firmware/docs/getting-started.md

 Note: read up on [selecting Lua files](#select-lua-files-to-be-run-from-lfs) first

-For Windows you will do this from within the WSL / Cygwin command window, both of which use the `bash` shell.
+For Windows if you built with WSL / Cygwin you will do this from within the respective command window, both of which use the `bash` shell.
+If you used Visual Studio just use the windows cmd window.

 1. `$ cd <project-dir>`
 1. `$ luac.cross -o lfs.img -f *.lua`